angular/angular/aio/content/guide/complex-animation-sequences.md

 <code-example path="animations/src/app/hero-list-page.component.html" header="src/app/hero-list-page.component.html" region="filter-animations"></code-example>

-The component file contains three transitions.
+The `filterAnimation` in the component's decorator contains three transitions.

 <code-example path="animations/src/app/hero-list-page.component.ts" header="src/app/hero-list-page.component.ts" region="filter-animations" language="typescript"></code-example>

-The animation does the following:
+The code in this example performs the following tasks:

-* Ignores any animations that are performed when the user first opens or navigates to this page.
-The filter narrows what is already there, so it assumes that any HTML elements to be animated already exist in the DOM.
+* Skips animations when the user first opens or navigates to this page (the filter animation narrows what is already there, so it only works on elements that already exist in the DOM).

-* Performs a filter match for matches.
+* Filters heroes based on the search input's value.

-For each match:
+For each change:

-* Hides the element by making it completely transparent and infinitely narrow, by setting its opacity and width to 0.
+* Hides an element leaving the DOM by setting its opacity and width to 0.

-* Animates in the element over 300 milliseconds.
+* Animates an element entering the DOM over 300 milliseconds.
 During the animation, the element assumes its default width and opacity.

-* If there are multiple matching elements, staggers in each element starting at the top of the page, with a 50-millisecond delay between each element.
+* If there are multiple elements entering or leaving the DOM, staggers each animation starting at the top of the page, with a 50-millisecond delay between each element.

 ## Animation sequence summary

 Angular functions for animating multiple elements start with `query()` to find inner elements, for example gathering all images within a `<div>`.
-The remaining functions, `stagger()`, [`group()`](api/animations/group), and `sequence()`, apply cascades or lets you control how multiple animation steps are applied.
+The remaining functions, `stagger()`, <code>[group](api/animations/group)()</code>, and `sequence()`, apply cascades or lets you control how multiple animation steps are applied.

 ## More on Angular animations